Huegoxaga/notes/javascript/react.md

 - The web app manifest is a JSON file is optional for a React App and created by CRA(create-react-app) by default

-## Component
+### Component Files

 - React app is made up by `components`.
 - Based on the use of the components, they can be categorized into two type:
   - `presentational components` are concerned with how things look, they should be stateless.
 It has only `props` no `state`.
+These components can be written as functional components
   - `container components` are more concerned with how things work, they are stateful.
 It contains many presentational components and process state data and passes props to them.
+These components can be written as class components
 - When importing packages, use `/` to import sepecific component file rather than using `{}` to import multiple component can reduce the bundle size
   - Install Babel plugin([babel-plugin-import](https://github.com/ant-design/babel-plugin-import), [babel-plugin-transform-imports](https://www.npmjs.com/package/babel-plugin-transform-imports)) can safely import multiple components in one line without incresaing the bundle size

-### App Component
+#### App Component

 - App component(`App.js`) is the root component and it contains other customized components in a tree.
 - `app.js` usually is one component that contains all sub-components for the app then to be associated with DOM in index.js.
 - Wrap the entire App component with `<React.StrictMode></React.StrictMode>` will enable the strict mode
   - StrictMode is a tool for highlighting potential problems in an application.
 It activates additional checks and warnings for its descendants.

-### Customized Component
+## Class Components

 - The component class has a `state` property to store internal temp data.
 - It has `props` object that stores data, props are readonly.
 Every component has a `props` object.
 For data passed from outside use `props` instead of `state`.